bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 If you have not yet seen [Sean Parent talking about type erasure](https://www.youtube.com/watch?v=_BpMYeUFXv8), do it now.

-Let us short recap the quintesence of this example.
+We will short recap the quintesence of this example.

-To eliminate the boilerplat code, we will use "proxy".
+To eliminate the boilerplate code, we use "proxy".

-This is the "type erasure library roposed for inclusion in c++26.
+"proxy" is the "type erasure library roposed for inclusion in c++26.

-We will use only a small part of the ritch features available in this awesome library.
+We will use only a small part of the many features available in this awesome library.

 ```c++
 #include <iostream>